NativeScript/docs-v7/quick-start/hello-world/hello-world-ns-cli.md

 }
 ```

 Finally, you can bind the user interface of the home page to the view model you created.
-In your `main-page.xml` add the following code.
+In your `app` &#8594; `main-page.xml` add the following code.

 ```XML
 <?xml version="1.0" encoding="UTF-8" ?>